postech-dao/simperby/docs/multichain.md

    bridge provider.

 Simperby DAOs can also interact with external Dapps.
-Organizations can upload a Simperby-controlloed wallet to use various existing Dapps.
+Organizations can upload a Simperby-controlled wallet to use various existing Dapps.
 Additionally, as the Simperby protocol becomes mature and common, there will be an increase in the number of Dapps that have built-in support for Simperby DAOs.